 Your workflow does not change.

-Warranty coverage, part of Fixle Protection Products, is automatically enabled in your Spectora account for US customers starting April 7, 2026.
+Warranty coverage, part of Fixle Protection Products, is automatically enabled in your Spectora account for U.S. customers outside California.
 You do not need to set anything up, promote anything to clients, or explain the feature during your inspection.
+If you prefer not to offer warranty coverage to your clients, you can disable it independently in your Spectora account settings.
+See How to Opt Out of Fixle Protection Products.

 How Fixle Warranty Connects to Spectora Rewards

-Beginning April 7th 2026, eligible client engagement with Fixle Protection Products are tracked and contribute to your Spectora Rewards points.
+Eligible client engagement with Fixle Protection Products is tracked and contributes to your Spectora Rewards points.
 No action is required on your part.
-Points accumulate automatically beginning April 7, 2026, and will be redeemable when the full Spectora Rewards portal launches later this year.
-Participation in Spectora Rewards is optional.¹
+Points accumulate automatically and will be redeemable when the Spectora Rewards portal launches.
+Participation in Spectora Rewards is optional.

 Client Protections